privacy-scaling-explorations/pse.dev/articles/announcing-maci-v111.md

 In more details, the audit revealed two high risk issues within the zk-SNARK circuits:

 - Incomplete validation when processing messages
-- Integer overflow which could have allowed users to affect a coordinator’s effort of calculating the subsidy by either making it incorrect or by intercepting the calculation
+- Integer overflow which could have allowed users to affect a coordinator's effort of calculating the subsidy by either making it incorrect or by intercepting the calculation

 Another notable security issue was the lack of initialization of the `AccQueue` contract.
 This contract is used to store messages (votes or topups) for the different polls.
 Without inserting a zero value hash into the merkle tree contract as the first message during initialization, a malicious user could have performed a denial of service attack on a poll.
 This could have resulted in the poll results taking a very long time before being tallied by the coordinator.